Clean Needle Technique Course: FAQs

 Question 17: Do I have to take the CNT course before I take the NCCAOM exam?

-A. The NCCAOM does not currently require applicants to take the CNT course before they sit for the national exam.
+Answer: The NCCAOM does not currently require applicants to take the CNT course before they sit for NCCAOM’s national exam.
 However, applicants cannot receive NCCAOM certification until they have documented successful completion of the CNT course.

 Question 18: How do I notify the NCCAOM that I have passed the CNT course?

-A. Applicants who are taking the CNT course for purposes of NCCAOM certification must request that the CCAOM send verification directly to the NCCAOM on their behalf by completing the appropriate form found on this website (http://www.ccaom.org/cntcert.asp) and submitting it to the CCAOM national office along with a $10 payment.
+Answer: Applicants who are taking the CNT course for purposes of NCCAOM certification must request that the CCAOM send verification directly to the NCCAOM on their behalf by completing the appropriate form found on the CCAOM website (http://www.ccaom.org/cntcert.asp) and submitting it to the CCAOM national office along with a $10 payment.

 Question 19: How do I notify my state licensing board that I have passed the CNT course?

-A. Some state boards will accept a copy of the CNT certificate directly from the applicant; others require that verification come through the NCCAOM along with the rest of the applicant's NCCAOM documentation; yet other boards require that verification come directly from the CCAOM national office.
+Answer: A few state boards will accept a copy of the CNT certificate directly from the applicant; some require that verification come through the NCCAOM along with the rest of the applicant’s NCCAOM documentation; and yet other boards require that verification come directly from the CCAOM national office.
 Applicants should contact their state licensing board to find out which method of verification is required.

 Question 20: When will I receive my CNT certificate of completion?

-A. Certificates typically take from 6 to 8 weeks to arrive after course completion; however, an early certificate service is available, whereby applicants can receive their certificate within 1 to 2 weeks after course completion.
+Answer: Certificates typically take from 6 to 8 weeks to arrive after course completion.
+However, an early certificate service is available, whereby applicants can receive their certificate within 1 to 2 weeks after course completion.
 Since this requires the expedited processing of an individual certificate, a written request must be submitted to the CCAOM national office along with a $10 fee.

 Question 21: How long does the CCAOM maintain CNT records?

-A. Records are permanently maintained for all individuals who have taken the CCAOM CNT course.
-Verification of successful completion of the course is available upon request from the CCAOM national office.
+Answer: Records are permanently maintained for all individuals who have taken the CCAOM CNT course.
+Verification of successful completion of the course is always available upon request from the CCAOM national office.

 Question 22: How do I know that my records are kept confidential?

-A. All paper records involving social security information, credit card numbers, etc., are kept under lock and key on-site at the CCAOM national office.
-In addition, social security numbers are kept in a secure database, for the sole purpose of use as an identifier of applicants to the NCCAOM.
-Credit card information is not kept in the database but in paper form only, under lock and key.
+Answer: All applications and exam-related materials are kept under lock and key on-site at the CCAOM national office.
+Credit card information is not kept in the database but in paper form only under lock and key, and is destroyed after a three year period of time.

 Question 23: Why isn’t the CNT course offered in an on-line format?

-A. Because of the hands-on nature of much of the course material as well as the practical testing component, the CNT course does not lend itself to on-line or distance learning modes.
-We do offer, however, an on-line refresher course for 4 NCCAOM PDA's that covers some aspects of safety relating to the practice of acupuncture.
+Answer: Because of the hands-on nature of much of the course material as well as the practical testing component, the CNT course does not lend itself to on-line or distance learning modes.
+However, the CCAOM does offer an on-line refresher course for 4 NCCAOM PDAs that covers some aspects of safety relating to the practice of acupuncture.

 Question 24: What are the scope and limitations of the CNT certificate?

-A. The certificate provided to persons who successfully complete the CNT course specifies that "this certificate does not constitute an authorization to practice acupuncture as such authorization is conferred only by state law."
+Answer: The certificate provided to applicants who successfully complete the CNT course specifies that “this certificate does not constitute an authorization to practice acupuncture as such authorization is conferred only by state law.”
 The certificate does, however, document that the holder has demonstrated competency in the safe handling of acupuncture needles in accordance with best practices in the AOM field.